 1. Royal Canin Poodle Adult Dry Dog Food 10 lb

-- Specialized kibble shape makes it easier for poodles to pick up and chew
+- Specialized kibble shape makes it easier for Poodles to pick up and chew

 - Antioxidant blend helps promote healthy aging in mature dogs

-- Breed-specific nutrition
+- Tailored for Poodle nutrition

 - Supports healthy coat

-- Convenient small bag
+- Small, travel-friendly bag

-- Same breed-specific formula
+- Muscle maintenance formula

 3. Royal Canin Poodle Puppy Dry Dog Food 2.5 lb

-- Antioxidant complex supports developing immune systems
+- Antioxidant complex supports immune development

-- Supports immune development
+- Supports immune system

-- Promotes healthy digestion
+- Promotes healthy coat

-- Not for adult dogs
+- Not suitable for adult dogs

 4. Purina ONE Lamb & Rice Dry Dog Food

-- Natural glucosamine sources support joint health
+- Supports joint health

-- Supports digestion
+- Prebiotic fiber for digestion

-- Real lamb protein
+- Real lamb as first ingredient

-- Not breed-specific
+- Not for grain-sensitive dogs

 5. Royal Canin Poodle Adult Wet Dog Food Loaf in Sauce